H3XDaemon/MagiskOnNox/README.md

 ## Update

-Since Nox/Emulator doesn't have boot image, you cannot update directly, please replace `magisk.apk` with newer version of `magisk.apk` then run the installer script!
+Since Nox/Emulator doesn't have boot image, you cannot update directly through **Magisk** app, please use **Magisk On Nox** to update it.

 ## Credits